omelchert/GNLStools/README.md

 ![alt text](https://github.com/omelchert/GNLStools/blob/main/results/numExp03_noise_model_01/pp_fig_FIG04/fig04.png)

-The figure above shows exemplary results for a supercontinuum generation spectrum, obtained for input pulses of different size.
+The figure above shows exemplary results for a supercontinuum generation process, obtained for input pulses of different duration.
 The right y-axis shows the spectrum avereaged over 200 indepenent instances of input pulse noise, and the left axis shows the standard error of the mean when taking into account a number of M independed instances of noise.